Paullllllllllllllllll/ChronoMiner/README.md

   payloads.
 Each handler returns a JSON payload based on the selected schema and its corresponding developer message.

 - **Processing Modes:**
   - **Synchronous:** Each chunk is processed individually with immediate API calls.
+The processed chunks are written to temporary
+    JSONL files as they arrive and then processed further.
   - **Batch:** Chunks are written into a temporary JSONL file and submitted as a batch for asynchronous processing.

 ### 3. Post-Processing and Output Generation